wojtasso/focus-stacking/README.md

 ./focus
 ```

-The application takes photos from folder .`images`.
+The application takes photos from folder `images`.
 In this example, photos are taken from [here](http://grail.cs.washington.edu/projects/photomontage/data/bug.zip)

 ### Results